qbic-pipelines/pipeline-docs/docs/markdown/pipelines/scrnaseq.md

 ## Pipeline

 For single-cell RNAseq analysis please use the [nf-core/scrnaseq](nf-co.re/scrnaseq) pipeline.
+We currently recommend running the cellranger tool as it's the most requested one and currently compatible with our downstream analysis scripts.

 For secondary analysis, we are currently just running custom R and Rmarkdown files using the Seurat library.
 Please ask for example scRNAseq projects to your team leader.